RexLinz/ESPwebIO/README.md

 - raw=pins ... read as is (uint)
 - value=pins ... read scaled value=(raw-offset)*scale (float)\r\n";

+### PWM controller

+PWM is using ESP's led controller.
+This is also useful for RC servo drive.

+#### General setup

+Initialize these settings first, all channels using same value.
+Default settings

+- frequency=Hz ... set pulse frequency, default 50.0
+- resolution=bits ... set resolution, default 16 bits

+#### pin mapping and output

+- channels=number,... commands below work with channel list specified
+- map=pin,... map channels to GPIO pins
+- width=microseconds,... set pulse width in microseconds
+- duty=value,... duty (0.0 to 1.0)
+- value=int,... value in integer range 0...2^(resolution)-1
+- stop=channel,... stop and disable output of channel (using channel list if not specified)

 ## Known issues / ideas for further improvements

-- At the moment some commands simply ignore invalid input instead of returning error codes
+- At the moment some commands simply ignore invalid input instead of returning error codes.
-- There is no check of pin numbers or pin capabilities.
-For example some GPIO pins are input only and the ADC could not be used at all pins as well.
+- Check of pin capabilities is incomplete.
+There might be unexpected behaviour if specifying invalid pins.

 ## Revision history

+- v2.3 reworked PWM syntax, added PWM to README.md
 - v2.2 added PWM controller
 - V2.1 added stream based connection, e.g. TCP or serial
 - V2.0 reworked to get all but help and serial read/readln as JSON